Yainer Diaz Player Props: Astros vs. Guardians

 Yainer Diaz At The Plate

-- Diaz has had an RBI in 24 games this season (38.1%), including five multi-RBI outings (7.9%).
-He has also driven in three or more of his team's runs in two contests.
+- Diaz has driven home a run in 24 games this season (37.5%), including more than one RBI in 7.8% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 38.1% of his games this season, with two or more runs scored in 4.8%.
+- He has scored in 25 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.